mnmnotmail/website/faq.md

 1. __Why should we replace email?__

-   It's become a universal cybercrime portal, because it makes you accessible to everyone else on the Internet, and its protocols provide no way to prevent phishing.
+   It's become a universal cybercrime portal, because it makes you accessible to everyone else on the Internet without limits, and it cannot prevent phishing.
    (Most phishing attacks originate at authenticated senders.)
-   The only effective solution is to block SMTP on public networks;
-   to do so, we have to replace email as we know it, ___urgently___.
+   The only effective solution is to block SMTP on public networks; to do so, we must replace email.

    See also [_Why TMTP?_](rationale.html)

+1. __How can TMTP grow to replace email, given how entrenched email is?__

+   Initially, it can replace internal email at organizations where a phishing attack could be catastrophic (e.g. manufacturing, public infrastructure, government, finance, R&D, IT).
+   And it can replace external email for services whose members dislike the message scanning done by webmail apps for advertising purposes (e.g. legal affairs, health care, job search, family matters).

+   As more sites adopt TMTP for their own reasons, they'll begin using it to communicate with each other for B2B purposes, in lieu of email.
+   As B2B use grows, those organizations that serve consumers can offer them TMTP accounts.

+   Consumers will then start to ask for TMTP accounts everywhere they still need email, including work.
+   Once enough consumers have switched over, sites can begin requiring TMTP for all external electronic correspondence.

 1. __What is the architecture of TMTP?__